Designer for Industry, Science & Culture

-I design exhibitions, tools, and workshops that invite reasoning and turn difficulty into shared understanding.
-My work sits between design, strategy, and epistemology.
+My work turns difficult questions into shared understanding.
+It sits between design, strategy, and epistemology.
 I'm interested in how the things we make shape our capacity to understand and act.

 © Fritz Enzo KarglWhy the best illusions show their machinery